 last updated: 4/6/2001

-Dr. Tenke has worked as a Research Scientist in the Psychophysiology Laboratory since the early 1980s.
+Craig Tenke has worked as a Research Scientist in the Psychophysiology Lab since the early 1980s until his unexpected passing in 2017.
 After his undergraduate work on event-related potentials (ERPs) in macaques at SUNY Stony Brook, he studied the spectral correlates of brainstem stimulation in the limbic system of the rat as a graduate student at CUNY, and the intracranial generators of sensory, motor and discriminative ERPs in macaques as a post-doctorate at the Department of Neuroscience, Albert Einstein College of Medicine.
-He remains a collaborator and consultant for some of these animal studies.
-Since 1988, his full time work at NYSPI involves programming, data analysis and interpretation, and preparation of publications, as well as being a consultant for ongoing and proposed ERP and EEG studies in clinical populations.
-Dr. Tenke maintains a keen interest in the implementation of mathematical and statistical models to describe electrophysiological components and generators, including source localization and technical algorithms.
+While his full time work at NYSPI concerned all aspects of ERP and EEG studies in clinical populations, Dr. Tenke maintained a keen interest in the implementation of mathematical and statistical models to describe electrophysiological components and generators, including source localization and technical algorithms.

 Craig Tenke's Biosketch Craig Tenke's Publications